fleek-network/fleek-network-docs/docs/Open-source/contributing.md

 #### How Do I Submit a Good Bug Report?

 :::info
 You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <dev@fleek.network>.
+Instead sensitive bugs must be sent by email to [dev@fleek.network](dev@fleek.network).
 :::

 If you run into an issue with the project: